System Logs

 Manager creates and maintains the following logs, which reside both on the file system and in the database:

-A good way to detect issues is to keep an eye on the logs provided by Manager.
-Inspect the error log and the event log regularly to be alerted to irregularities and problems of all sorts.
+Regardless of which tool you use to monitor log files, you need to keep an eye on the logs, especially, the error log and the event log.
+Inspect them regularly to be able to notice any irregularities and problems of all sorts.
 Make sure you look into issues that you do not fully understand, using additional logs such as the submission and request log to track users' activities, the audit log to track changes made by administrators, the system health log to track vital system statistics or the log files maintained by the application server.

 If you have multiple administrators set up in Manager, the audit log should also be monitored to make sure no unintended or harmful changes have been made.

-• Do choose the correct log file for your scenario, for example, error log to keep track of all relevant to your application
+• Choose the correct log file for your scenario, for example, error log to keep track of all relevant to your application.

-• Do add a correlation key to track multiple log entries.
-In some cases, a submission key is often sufficient
+• Add a correlation key to track multiple log entries.
+In some cases, a submission key is often sufficient.

 Next, learn more about the Event Log.